Napoleon Bonaparte McCanless House: History

+His home was added to the National Register of Historic Places in 2014.

 In June 2019, Historic Salisbury Foundation purchased the house for $160,000 from Livingstone College, which had once planned to use the house for a culinary school later housed at a former Holiday Inn.
 It was one of four remaining significant houses on South Main Street.
-While the house had been restored for a restaurant, it was in bad shape and cleanup work would take place before another restoration.
+The house had been worked on for a restaurant by a series of owners, before the college, in what has been described as "an aborted remodeling effort" that may have done more harm than good The by time of the foundation's purchase, it was in poor shape and cleanup work would be needed before another restoration.
+Plans for that work seem not to have come to fruition, as the foundation put the property up for sale for $225,000 in "as-is" condition in 2021.

-In January 2021, Historic Salisbury Foundation, Inc. entered into a three-year partnership with The Ghost Guild, Inc. to explore reports of unexplained activity in and around the property.
-The Ghost Guild, Inc. is a registered nonprofit organization that investigates the Napoleon Bonaparte McCanless House several times per year and present its findings as part of Historic Salisbury Foundation annual October Tour.
+In January 2021, Historic Salisbury Foundation entered (despite efforts to sell the property) into a three-year partnership with the Ghost Guild, a registered nonprofit organization that investigates alleged ghost sightings, to explore reports of unexplained activity in and around the property.
+The Ghost Guild says it examines the Napoleon Bonaparte McCanless House several times per year and presents its findings as part of the Historic Salisbury Foundation's annual October Tour.